samyipsh/tp/docs/DeveloperGuide.md

 ### Opening a field of a person

-1. Deleting a person while all persons are being shown
+1. View person's Linkedin/Github page

     1. Prerequisites: List all persons using the `list` command.
 Multiple persons in the list.

+    1. Test case: `open 1 linkedin`<br>
+       Expected: LinkedIn page of the first contact in the list is opened.

+    1. Test case: `open 2 github`<br>
+       Expected: Github page of the second contact in the list is opened.

-    1. Test case: `delete 1`<br>
+    1. Test case: `open 0 linkedin`<br>
-       Expected: First contact is deleted from the list.
-Details of the deleted contact shown in the status message.
-Timestamp in the status bar is updated.
+       Expected: No LinkedIn page is opened.
+Error details shown in the status message about what is considered a valid index.

-    1. Test case: `delete 0`<br>
+   1. Test case: `open 1 facebook`<br>
-       Expected: No person is deleted.
-Error details shown in the status message.
-Status bar remains the same.
+      Expected: No page is opened.
+Error details shown in the status message about what field is supported.

-    1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
-       Expected: Similar to previous.

 ### Showing a person